 The security industry is diverse, which is why not all officers have undergone the same training or handle the same set of responsibilities.
 Their skills and duties are hinged on the client or the environment that they’re required to be in.

 Also referred to as “Armed Guards,” Commissioned Officers are those who have gone through a rigorous 30-hour program that involves advanced training in handling firearms.
-Only after earning their certification will they be allowed to carry a weapon with them at all times.
+Only after earning their certification, they will be allowed to carry a weapon with them at all times.

 The extra training that Commissioned Officers are required to go through makes them ideal for dangerous or life-and-death situations, such as protecting large amounts of money, expensive items, and high-security locations.
 This role is incredibly risky since they’re almost always in scenarios that may result in altercations or worse.